timm/shape/src/tab.md

   return (d/n)^(1/p)
 }
 ```
 ### TabFar()

-Returns a row that is far away from row `r1`.
+Search through `rows` to returns a row that is far away from row
+`r1`.
+This function restricts its computation of distance to just

-- To avoid extreme outliers, we only go `MY.tab.far`
+the `cols` columns.
+To avoid extreme outliers, we only go `MY.tab.far`
-  away from `r1` (usually, no more than 90% towards
-  the most distant point)
+away from `r1` (e.g. no more than 90% towards the most distant
-- This function:
-  - Searchers everything in `i.rows`
-  - Computes distance using all the optimization `i.the.x`.
+point).

 ```awk
 function TabFar(i,r1,rows,cols,  a,n) {